 As user experiences continue to evolve, the allure of minimalism remains a constant.
 To help your visitors find exactly what they’re looking for in the shortest amount of time, minimize the number of options.

-We recommend sticking to 5 main items or less for your primary navigation bar, excluding the homepage.
+We recommend sticking to five main items or less for your primary navigation bar, excluding the homepage.
 Most digital natives already know to click on your logo.

 Every webpage has one main goal: to help visitors navigate their way toward becoming engaged leads and, ultimately, delighted customers.
 To do this, craft clear calls-to-action (CTAs) and place them in prime locations on your website so you’re accompanying your visitors every step of the way.

-Begin your CTAs with “action” verbs followed by specific keywords that describe your offer.
+Begin your CTAs with highly actionable direction followed by specific keywords that describe your offer.
 For example, “Download our eBook to gain access to marketing insights from 100 industry leaders.”
 This helps visitors know exactly what they’re opting in for, and it holds you accountable to deliver on that promise.

-Did you know that Google now penalizes non-responsive websites?
-To ensure your site’s visibility and organic search rankings, make sure your website is responsive.
+Google predominantly uses the mobile version of a site’s content, crawled with the smartphone agent, for indexing and ranking.
+To ensure your site’s visibility and organic search rankings, make sure your website is mobile responsive.

 Predictable layouts follow the principle of least effort, or Zipf’s law, which states that humans seek to exert “the least amount of effort” to complete any given action.